ChengyueGongR/advsoft/README.md

 Using Adversarial Training and PartialShuffle, run the following comands and you can get approximately `53.68` / `51.83` (validation / testing). [pretrained-model]()

 ### DoC with AWD-LSTM on WT2
-Since it will take much time to fully training with DoC, we download the [pretrain-model](https://github.com/nttcslab-nlp/doc_lm) and finetune twice.

 Using PartialShuffle only, run the following comands and you can get approximately `53.85` / `52.10` (validation / testing).